dkian214/Copilot-Dev-Practices-GHU23/SETUP.md

 ![Screenshot 2023-09-29 at 12 20 00 pm](https://github.com/dhruvg20-copilot/Copilot-Dev-Practices/assets/61316020/3303209a-9805-4e07-945d-e81359c3507f)

-### :mag: Check out Copilot CLI
+### :mag: Check out Copilot for CLI

 Just like local VS Code, Codespaces also comes with terminal for command inputs.
-In this repository we already installed Copilot CLI.
+In this repository we already installed Copilot for CLI.
 Try type something starting with `??`, for example, `?? list file`.
-Copilot CLI will return command suggestion.
+Copilot for CLI will return command suggestion.
 Feel free to accept or cancel using your keyboard arrows.

 ![Screenshot 2023-09-29 at 12 04 21 pm](https://github.com/dhruvg20-copilot/Copilot-Dev-Practices/assets/61316020/e6412096-a4fb-43ee-94d2-f60d2a73007e)